-- Response to reinduction is less successful; resistance against drugs is high - Continuous, long-term remission without transplantation, less than 20% (exception: after first remission of more than 1 year, 5-year survival rate is 30-40%, although cure without transplantation is essentially zero) - Patients who have a relapse affecting the CNS frequently have a simultaneous systemic relapse - Induction therapy with high-dose ARAC in combination with mitoxantrone, etoposide, fludarabine, or 2-chlorodeoxyadenosine or other agents are commonly used; patients with AML should ideally be treated on clinical trials - Prognosis is unfavorable without stem cell transplantation (allogeneic, matched or partially matched), cord blood stem cell transplantation, haploidentical transplantation

-- Infusion of donor lymphocytes for increase of GVL-effect may be considered after transplantation if relapse occurs - In APL (M3) the rate of second remission is greater than 80% and overall cure rates with autologous transplantation (e.g., for patients who are MRD negative by sensitive molecular detection methods) or allogeneic HSCT is approximately 70%
+- Response to reinduction is less successful; resistance against drugs is high. - Continuous, long-term remission without transplantation, less than 20 % (exception: after first remission of more than 1 year, 5-year survival rate is 30-40 %, although cure without transplantation is essentially zero). - Patients who have a relapse affecting the CNS frequently have a simultaneous systemic relapse. - Induction therapy with high-dose ara-C in combination with mitoxantrone, etoposide, fludarabine, 2-chlorodeoxyadenosine, or other agents is commonly used; patients with relapsed AML should ideally be treated on clinical trials. - Prognosis is unfavorable without hematopoietic stem cell transplantation using the best available donor. - Infusion of donor lymphocytes for the increase of GVL effect may be considered after transplantation if relapse occurs, but overall responses are under 20 %. - In APL, the rate of second remission is greater than 80 %, and overall cure rate with autologous transplantation (e.g., for patients who are MRD-negative by sensitive molecular detection methods) or allogeneic HSCT is approximately 70 %.